 For 45 years Tom McNease lived in the bayous of Saint Tammany Parish, the most southeastern region of Louisiana.
 Nearly 300 square miles of this region is water, with creeks weaving through swamps of bald cypress, their branches draped with flowing silver-gray Spanish moss.
 The majority of the population is composed of otters, muskrats, bears, turtles — and the largest number of alligators in the state.
 Natives call it the North Shore, with Lake Pontchartrain being its southernmost border.
 McNease moved several times within this region, building a cottage at each location at the edge or in the middle of the bayou.
 For the last fifteen years of his life he lived alone at the edge of Honey Island Swamp, a 250-square-mile protected wildlife sanctuary forming Louisiana’s easternmost border with Mississippi.
 A recluse, he loved the swamp and could easily launch his kayak in the Old Pearl River, which ran its course 40 miles down to the Gulf of Mexico.
 Fully immersed in this environment, this completely self-taught Outsider artist developed a large body of artworks and a unique technique not revealed until his passing in 2014.

 McNease was born on November 8, 1947, in Meridian, Mississippi, a railway hub for the Mobile & Ohio Railroad and the Southern Railway.
-His father was a railroad engineer.
+His father, Luke, was a railroad engineer.
+His mother, Mary Francis McNease, a homemaker.
 The son’s original aspiration was to become a doctor, and in 1965 he enrolled in the pre-med program at Louisiana State University in Baton Rouge.
-Precocious but always restless, he was dismissed.
-He then attended Southeastern University in Hammond, Louisiana, as a biology major and soon married.
+Precocious but always restless, he was dismissed for reasons never fully clarified.
+He then attended Southeastern University in Hammond, Louisiana, as a zoology major and soon married.
 After graduating in 1969 he taught science at a rural public school.
-Most of his students lived in poverty and, unable to bear the pain of dealing with many children who had been abused, he quit.
+Most of his students lived in poverty but he soon quit, saying he was unable to bear the pain of dealing with many children who had been abused.
 A series of jobs followed, including plumber’s helper, newspaper writer, and car salesman.

 In 1970, while living in Mandeville on North Shore of Lake Pontchartrain, McNease became absorbed in photography.
 He immediately focused upon natural abstraction in the vein of Minor White and Wynn Bullock as well as certain works by Ansel Adams, Edward Weston, and Brett Weston.
 He was also aware of the great romantic and mystic photographer of New Orleans, Clarence John Laughlin.
 With his immersion in photography came the beginnings of what would become a large archive of writings on painting, photography, philosophy, psychology, and the environment.